xenshinu/xenshinu.github.io/_posts/2024-04-24-triton_gather_scatter.md

 tags: [CUDA, Triton, GEMM, Pytorch]
 ---

 This post is to log my implementation of gather-and-scatter matrix multiplication operation with Triton.
 Click [here](#final-implementation) to jump to the final implementation code.
+If you are interested in the further implementation of efficient FFN kernel, please refer to [this post](https://xenshinu.github.io/triton_gather_scatter_FFN/), where we provide implementation details of our paper [Learn to be efficient: Build structured sparsity in large language models](https://arxiv.org/pdf/2402.06126).

 ## Intro